10 Easy-To-Action Squarespace SEO Tips

 Here's more from Squarespace about using the search console to verify your website.

-- Link to other relevant and trusted sites from your website.
-Cite your sources and link back to them.
+- Link to other relevant and trusted sites from your posts.

 - Tag your blog posts with relevant keywords.